Evelyn Beaury

 NE CASC Graduate Fellow

-I am interested in how patterns in invasive plant distributions can help us understand invasion processes and human involvement in the spread of invasive species at a broad scale.
-I’m particularly interested in the role of invasive species in structuring plant communities, how invasive species research applies to management, and how climate change influences invasive plant distributions.
+After completing her doctoral degree in Organismic and Evolutionary Biology at UMass Amherst, Eve completed a postdoctoral appointment at Princeton University's High Meadows Environmental Institute.
+She is now an Assistant Curator at the New York Botanical Garden.
+As a fellow, she was interested in how patterns in invasive plant distributions can help us understand invasion processes and human involvement in the spread of invasive species at a broad scale.
+In particular, she focused on the role of invasive species in structuring plant communities, how invasive species research applies to management, and how climate change influences invasive plant distributions.

 Education